Jamaica national rugby league team

 The Jamaica national rugby league team represents Jamaica in international rugby league tournaments.
 Administered by the Jamaica Rugby League Association, the team made their full international debut at the 2009 Atlantic Cup against the United States.

-The team will make their first appearance at the Rugby League World Cup in 2021.
+The team made their first appearance at the Rugby League World Cup in 2021.
 They primarily wear yellow jerseys with green shorts and green socks.
 Their strongest line-up is composed mainly of British Jamaican professional and semi-professional players, alongside amateurs based in Jamaica.

 History

 Early years

 In July 2004 the Jamaica Rugby League Association was born.
 In 2005 a domestic competition was formed featuring four teams (Duhaney Park Sharks, Vauxhall Vultures, Jamaica Defence Force and Olympic Angels), and in 2006 a representative side was selected for the first time to play against a touring side from the West Yorkshire Police.

 An Intercollegiate competition was launched in 2010 and now features six Universities and Colleges (University of the West Indies, University of Technology, Mico University College, Portmore Community College, GC Foster College and Excelsior Community College).
 There is also a thriving junior program with a number of High Schools and Primary Schools playing the sport.
 There is also a Division 2 competition featuring.

 Jamaica played their first full international game against the United States national side in Jacksonville, Florida in the 2009 Atlantic Cup.
 In October that year, Jamaica got their first victory at international level against Canada as part of the 2010 Atlantic Cup.